abigailfrostastro/abigailfrost.github.io/_pages/about.md

 Spectroscopy of Herbig Discs
 ======

 As a member of the Instituut voor Sterrekunde at KU Leuven, I enjoy observing with the HERMES spectrometer at the KU Leuven-owned Mercator telescope.
-With my observing time, a new project I have started uses the instrument to study the inner regions of Herbig discs using optical/infrared spectroscopy.
+With my observing time, a new project I have started uses the instrument to study the inner regions of Herbig discs using optical/infrared spectroscopy in collaboration with other postdoctoral researchers at Leiden Observatory and ALMA.

 Astronomers for Planet Earth
 ======